char-github/digital-resume/README.md

 # digital-resume
-i crated it using HTML,CSS,BOOTSTRAP,and JAVASCRIPT.
+I created it using HTML,CSS,BOOTSTRAP,and JAVASCRIPT.
-In this cration i taken the help of technicalhub.io
+In this creation i taken the help of technicalhub.io